elastos/Elastos.Developer.Website/content/setup/deployment/_index.md

 ### Get your own server ready

 You have to run your own server/VPS on AWS or any hosting service you want.
-That server will run all the necesary nodes Elastos needs, and your app will connect to that server that will act as a bridge to the whole Elastos/blockchain ecosystem.
+That server will run all the necessary nodes Elastos needs, and your app will connect to that server that will act as a bridge to the whole Elastos/blockchain ecosystem.

 ### Install the Elastos ecosystem on your server